claudioschmidli/se-penguin-classifier/README.md

 - pydocstyle

 #### Logging
 The app contains a logger which writes entries onto the command line as well as in local files in `/logs`.
-The different files contain information of different log levels (info/error).
+The different files contain information of the log levels `INFO` and `ERROR`.